Rail transport in Mexico: Construction

 Mexico's rail history began in 1837, with the granting of a concession for a railroad to be built between Veracruz, on the Gulf of Mexico, and Mexico City.
 However, no railroad was built under that concession.

-In 1857, Don Antonio Escandón secured the right to build a line from the port of Veracruz to Mexico City and on to the Pacific Ocean.
+In 1857, Don Antonio Escandón secured the right to build a line from the Atlantic Ocean port of Veracruz to Mexico City and on to the Pacific Ocean.
 Revolution and political instability stifled progress on the financing or construction of the line until 1864, when, under the regime of Emperor Maximilian, the Imperial Mexican Railway Company began construction of the line.
 Political upheaval continued to stifle progress, and the initial segment from Veracruz to Mexico City was inaugurated nine years later on January 1, 1873 by President Sebastián Lerdo de Tejada.

 President Lerdo and his successor Porfirio Díaz encouraged further rail development through generous concessions that included government subsidies for construction.

+Impacts of the Diaz Administration

 At the beginning of his first term Díaz inherited 398 mi of railroads consisting almost exclusively of the British-owned Mexican Railway.
 By the end of his second term in 1910, Mexico boasted 15360 mi of in-service track, mostly built by American, British and French investors.